kachraz/urtcgs2removePutMd/README.md

 # urtcgs2

 > When you made a repo with `urtcgs2` andworking with codesandbox , some bastardfucker was added as a contributor so deleting that and just adding thsi readme because it has shits.
+Also dont use condesandbox, too complicated use stacblitzzz which is easier

 # Regarding CodeSandB0x Setup